 A Life Without Bone Broth

-The Problem With Too Much Meat Protein: IGF-1, mTOR, and Cancer
+A Potential Problem with Too Much Meat?
+IGF-1, mTOR, and Cancer

 One particular amino acid called leucine is a potent stimulator of the secretion of insulin and the activation of the IGF-1 and mTOR pathways.
-Meat and dairy proteins tend to be highest in leucine, which is why products like whey protein and chocolate milk are heavily marketed as “muscle builders”.
-However, they can stimulate the growth and proliferation of cancer cells and disease as well.
+Meat and dairy proteins tend to be highest in leucine, which is why products like whey protein and chocolate milk are heavily marketed as “muscle builders.”
+In the context of an unhealthy diet and lifestyle, however, they may stimulate the growth and proliferation of cancer cells and disease as well.